its-webhosting/umich-oidc-login/README.txt

 Features:

 * Allow site visitors to log in via OIDC without needing a WordPress user account.
-* Optionally allow WordPress users to log in via OIDC instead of user their WordPress password.
+* Optionally allow WordPress users to log in via OIDC instead of using their WordPress password.
 * Optionally restrict access to the entire site to logged-in users or only members of specific groups.
 * Optionally restrict access to specific pages and posts to logged-in users or only members of specifc groups.
 * Show parts of pages/posts/widgets only to logged in users or members of specific groups.